Category Archives: History

 We are so much inside this condition now, and have so little access to any other intellectual climate, we cannot even assess how much things have deteriorated.

-Plus, most of us find the reality we are immerse too terrifying to look at and acknowledge.
+Plus, most of us find the reality in which we are immersed too terrifying to look at and acknowledge.

-And shrugging, ignoring, withdrawing, insulating and being content singing la-la-la to ourselves resembles spiritual wisdom.
-Change your posture from the fetal ball to half-lotus, and instead of la-la-la, sing ohm-ohm-ohm.
+And shrugging, ignoring, withdrawing, insulating and say la-la-la to ourselves to drown out all arming noises resembles spiritual wisdom.
+Only slight adjustments are necessary.
+Unfold a little, from fetal ball to half-lotus, and go ohm-ohm-ohm, instead of la-la-la.
+Now you’re a buddha, not a smug, alienated egoist.

 I would say, therefore, that in the German case the destroyers of the German language on the literary and journalistic level, characterized and analyzed over more than thirty years by Karl Kraus in the volumes of Die Fackel, were the true criminals who were guilty of the National Socialist atrocities, which were possible only when the social environment had been so destroyed by the vulgarians that a person who was truly representative of this vulgarian spirit could rise to power.